Last Updated on

 - Your closing remarks can be between ten seconds to a minute; just a few brief sentences to wrap things up

 - End by simply saying “Thank you”

-Here are five beautiful, meaningful, and classic poems to use in your eulogy.
-You can find many more in our collection of 101 Funeral Poems.
+Here are five beautiful, meaningful, and classic eulogy poems.
+You can use these in your eulogy, or find many more in our collection of 101 Funeral Poems.